 After the student completes the written examination, their Guidance Committee will decide whether the student should 1) advance, or 2) not advance, to the oral portion of the examination.
 A decision to advance reflects that the Guidance Committee judges that the student satisfactorily responded to the questions on the examination or that concerns regarding the responses could potentially be addressed during the oral portion of the examination.
 The student will be considered as having 'advanced to the oral examination' provided that no more than one member of the Guidance Committee votes not to advance.
-The Guidance Committee will officially notify the student and the Graduate Secretary of their decision within ten working days from the date when the written examination answers were given to the Guidance Committee.
-Decisions to advance the student on portions of the examination are not permitted.
+The Guidance Committee will officially notify the student and the Academic Program Coordinator of their decision within ten working days from the date when the written examination are not permitted.
 Prior to evaluating the student's answers to the written examination, the Guidance Committee will agree as to which members will evaluate which answers.
 The Advisor will then inform the student of the Guidance Committee's decision regarding the outcome of their written examination.
 If the answers to the written examination are not considered to be adequate for advancement, the written examination may be repeated but not more than once.
-Scheduling of the 'retake' of the written examination is left to the Advisor and the Guidance Committee, but should not exceed one year from the date of the original written examination.
+Scheduling of the 'retake' of the written examination is left to the Advisor and the

+Guidance Committee, but should not exceed one year from the date of the original written examination.
 After the examination, regardless of outcome, a copy of all questions and the student's responses to them will be placed in the student's departmental file.
 The questions the student was asked will be kept in a file of comprehensive examination questions.
-This file will be maintained by the Graduate Secretary and may be consulted by Graduate students upon request.
+This file will be maintained by the Academic Program Coordinator and may be consulted by Graduate students upon request.